Last updated on .

 Los Alamos History Museum

-The museum is open daily except Sundays and charges US$5 for admission (as of October 2023).
-They also offer guided walking tours of the historic district daily except Sundays for US$25 per adult (as of October 2023).
+The museum is open daily except Sundays and charges US$5 for admission (as of October 2024).
+They also offer guided walking tours of the historic district daily except Sundays for US$25 per adult and free for kids 18 and under (as of October 2024).
 Unfortunately, the museum itself was closed for renovation when I walked by.

 The museum started out as the infirmary for the Los Alamos Ranch School, a private school and summer camp for boys established in 1917.
 It was built in 1918 and later converted into a guest house for Ranch School visitors.
 The Ranch School and its land were acquired by the federal government in 1943 for the Manhattan Project.